In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “All sparks will burn out when Mandubracius returns,”

-“You’ve found your voice,” Ostin speaks as if born an hour ago.
+“You’ve found your voice,” Ostin says.
 “I recall when many believed you dumb,”

-“The Owl will return with my uncle,” Aedan says, sitting up.
-“And the Gods will show our future through the guts of whatever tipsy fool he chokes out in your prayer circle.”
+“The Owl will return with my uncle,” he tells him, sitting up.
+“And the Gods will show our future through the guts of whatever tipsy fool he chokes out in your prayer circle,”

 Aedan’s heart slows to a crawl.